Think Like A Vulcan Or Pounce Like A Klingon, But Don't Be A Ferengi

 Buffett's most significant strategy in recent years has been to buy whole companies worth many billions of dollars on pretty much a "blink" decision.
 Buffett believes that the decision to buy a company can be based upon a single sheet of paper and sealed by a handshake.
 That was pretty much what happened when he bought Burlington Northern.
 CEO Matt Rose took Buffett's bid to his board for "15 minutes" of consideration.
 Note that such decisions are not rash when they derive from a deep store of knowledge.

 Twice in the past decade I have made "blink" decisions.
-In both cases I bought Buffett targets in huge size as soon as the terms of the deal were announced: Burlington Northern and Precision Castparts.
+In both cases, I bought Buffett targets in huge size as soon as the terms of the deal were announced: Burlington Northern and Precision Castparts.
 The store of knowledge I brought to bear included the fact that Buffett had the cash and had certainly made a solid estimate of the likelihood of anti-trust or EU action or recalcitrant shareholders.
 (Note how quickly he walked away from an unwilling Unilever.)
 The Klingon aspect in both cases was that I acted in a blink and employed my entire cash reserve.
 My cash reserve was about half of household liquid net worth.

-In the end my one-blink merger arbitrage generated about three percent in less than a year - a vast improvement on available safe return.
+In the end, my one-blink merger arbitrage generated about three percent in less than a year - a vast improvement on available safe return.
 Was it safe?
-The risk was losing twenty or thirty per cent if the deals collapsed, but that simply wasn't going to happen.
+The risk was losing twenty or thirty percent if the deals collapsed, but that simply wasn't going to happen.
 The risk arbs were one blink late in realizing it.
 The war was won, and the empire was never at any real risk.

 I've made two other blink pounces in my investing life - one which was almost a disaster but ended up above break-even, and one which looked bad at first but worked big time.
 I may write more about them later (Hint: The better one involved a leveraged Japan short in late 1989 with most of the money I had at the time).